marina601/scooter-circle/TESTING.md

   - Feedback will be displayed:
     - "Your Review Has Been Successfully Updated"
   - The user may view an updated review on their *Profile* page.
-  - If the user presses on the **Cancel** button when updating their review, they will be redirect them back to the *Profile* page and no changes will be made to their original review.
+  - If the user presses on the **Cancel** button when updating their review, they will be redirected back to the *Profile* page and no changes will be made to their original review.

 3. As a frequent user, I want to be able to delete my review.